esviai/dotfiles/README.md

 ## Node version manager
 Currently using [n](https://github.com/tj/n)

+## Code searching tool
+I am using [The Silver Searcher](https://github.com/ggreer/the_silver_searcher) with fzf, both for the shell and in vim.
+So make sure to install it first

 ## Additional stuff to do
 - Enable native notifications in Chrome: chrome://flags/#enable-native-notifications
 - Add xmodmap.sh to startup application (if remap keys is needed)